raimohanska/ourboard/YJS_CRDT_WIP.md

 -   UI: Add a toolbar.
 Needs some styling - if you now enable toolbar in Quill, it looks broken
 -   UI: Clean up CollaborativeTextView.
 Apply appropriate color etc.
 -   Undo buffer integration
--   Manage session on client side: connect only when we have a sessionId.
-When it changes, reconnect.
 -   Manage session on the server side: terminate YJS sockets when websocket session is terminated
 -   Performance testing
 -   Storage requirement measurements